jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

    them to recover the counts of each candidate prefix.

-Mastic is constructed from a "Verifiable Incremental Distributed Point Function (VIDPF)", a primitive described by {{MST23}} that generalizes the notion of a Distributed Point Function (DPF) {{GI14}}.
-[CP: Don't refer to papers here;
-refer to the already defined VIDPF in {{preliminaries}}.]
-Briefly, a DPF is used to distribute the computation of a "point function", a function that evaluates to zero on every input except at a programmable "point".
-The computation is distributed in such a way that no one party knows either the point or what it evaluates to.
-A VIDPF generalizes this "point" to a path on a full binary tree from the root to one of the leaves.
-It is evaluated on an "index" representing a unique node of the tree.
-If the node is on the programmed path, then the function evaluates to a non-zero value; otherwise it evaluates to zero.
-This structure allows a VIDPF to provide the functionality required for the above protocol: To compute the hit count for an index, just evaluate each set of VIDPF shares at that index and add up the results.
-[CP:
-Don't reiterate the definition; just refer to the definition above.
-If there is any terminology you want to introduce, add it there.]

-Additionally, VIDPFs inherently have the "one-hot verifiability" property, meaning that in each level of the tree there exists at most one non-zero value.
-Mastic first verifies that the Client measurement is valid in the empty string ε using an arithmetic circuit, and then, it ensures that this valid measurement is propagated correctly down the tree using the one-hot verifiability and the path verifiability properties.
+Mastic is constructed from a "Verifiable Incremental Distributed Point Function (VIDPF)", a primitive described in {{preliminaries}}.
+This structure allows Mastic to compute the hit count for an index by just evaluating each set of VIDPF shares at that index and add up the results.
+VIDPFs inherently have the "one-hot verifiability" property, meaning that in each level of the tree there exists at most one non-zero value.
+To guarantee that the Client's input is well-formed, Mastic first verifies that the Client measurement is valid in the empty string using an FLP, and then, it ensures that this valid measurement is propagated correctly down the tree using the one-hot verifiability and the path verifiability properties.
 Note that Mastic allows the measurement to be of any type that can be verified by an arithmetic circuit, not just a counter.
 For